ryouchinsa/ryouchinsa.github.io/README.md

 How to use?
 Read our [Help page](https://rectlabel.com/help/).

+Post the problem to our [Github issues](https://github.com/ryouchinsa/Rectlabel-support/issues).

+Have questions?
+Send an email to support@rectlabel.com.

 # Key features
 - Label polygons and pixels using Segment Anything Model 2
 - Label polygons and pixels using Cellpose ONNX models